fdescollonges/IBM-Cloud-Containers-Workshop/4-KubernetesHelmOnICP/README.md

 A **connect2icp.sh** script is provided to avoid this problem.

-# appendix B : Changing ICP admin password
+# APPENDIX B : Changing ICP admin password

 This tutorial describes how to change the admin password.